Riding after Hip Replacement: Safely back in the saddle with modern hip prosthesis

 The fear of luxations: where it comes from

-The biggest concern after a hip replacement used to be the risk of dislocation – i.e., the new joint ball jumping out of the socket.
-This fear still stems from the times when large surgical incisions and unstable prosthesis models were common.
-Today, the risk of dislocation has significantly decreased due to improved techniques and materials.
+The biggest concern after a hip replacement used to be the risk of dislocation – that is, the new joint ball popping out of the socket.
+This fear originates from times when large surgical incisions and unstable prosthesis models were common.
+Today, the risk of dislocation has decreased significantly thanks to improved techniques and materials.

 The desire of many riders: Back on horseback quickly

-For many riders, their horse is more than just a hobby – it's passion and quality of life.
-Understandably, there's a strong desire to ride again quickly after the implantation of a hip prosthesis .
-What's important is a targeted preparation and a realistic assessment of physical resilience.
+For many riders, their horse is more than just a hobby – it is passion and quality of life.
+Understandably, the desire is great to ride again after the implantation of a hip prosthesis quickly.
+It is important to have a targeted preparation and a realistic assessment of the physical load capacity.

 Modern hip prosthetics: What has changed in recent years

-Modern hip arthroplasty has made enormous progress over the last 15 years.
-This has also significantly improved the prognosis for sports activities like riding .
-In particular, new short stem prostheses and minimally invasive surgical techniques have contributed to this.
+The modern hip endoprosthetics has made enormous progress in the last 15 years.
+This has also improved the prognosis for sporting activities such as riding significantly.
+Especially new short-stem prostheses and minimally invasive surgical techniques have contributed.

 Minimally invasive surgical techniques and faster recovery